jolman009/literati-library/legal/privacy-policy.md

-# Privacy Policy for Literati
+# Privacy Policy for ShelfQuest

 **Last Updated: October 3, 2025**

 ## Introduction

-Literati ("we," "our," or "us") is committed to protecting your privacy.
+ShelfQuest ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our digital library application ("Service").
 Please read this Privacy Policy carefully.

 By accessing or using our Service, you agree to the collection and use of information in accordance with this Privacy Policy.